Note: see session law sections for effective dates.

 Any hearing held pursuant to this section must be held upon appropriate and timely notice to the teacher, and any hearing held pursuant to subdivision 9 or 13 must be private or public at the discretion of the teacher.
-A hearing held pursuant to subdivision 11 must be public and may be consolidated by the school board.
 At the hearing, the board and the teacher may each be represented by counsel at each party's own expense, and such counsel may examine and cross-examine witnesses and present arguments.
 The board must first present evidence to sustain the grounds for termination or discharge and then receive evidence presented by the teacher.
 Each party may then present rebuttal evidence.
 Dismissal of the teacher must be based upon substantial and competent evidence in the record.
 All witnesses shall be sworn upon oath administered by the presiding officer of the board.
 The clerk of the board shall issue subpoenas for witnesses or the production of records pertinent to the grounds upon the request of either the board or the teacher.
 The board must employ a court reporter to record the proceedings at the hearing, and either party may obtain a transcript of the hearing at its own expense.

 A teacher whose termination is proposed under subdivision 7 on grounds specified in subdivision 9, or whose discharge is proposed under subdivision 13, may elect a hearing before an arbitrator instead of the school board.
 The hearing is governed by this subdivision.